icodeitnl/Data-Analysis-and-Visualisation/README.md

 Further on, Monthly Revenue and Revenue Growth Rate is calculated and visualised on a graph.

 **Monthly Revenue** grew steadily untill November 2017 when it reached it’s peak of almost 1.2 million orders.
 December followed by a drop to the amount of the previous month of October.
-The orders slightly increased by 200 thousand in January with a backdrop and rise of about a 100 thousand in March 2018 and remained relatively the same through April till May 2015.Starting from month of May, the orders dropped to 1 million and from August to January suddenly dropped to zero.
+A slight increase in orders by two hundred thousand is observed in January with a backdrop and raise of about a hundred thousand in March 2018 and remained relatively the same all the way through April till May 2015.
+Starting from month of May, the orders decreased to 1 million and from August to September plummeted to zero in one month.

 <img src="https://github.com/icodeitnl/Data-Analysis-and-Visualisation/blob/master/MonthlyRevenue.png"/>